-You might have heard this film being described as “the first 20 minutes of Saving Private Ryan extended into a two hour plus film” and I want you to strike that statement from the record.
+You might have heard this film being described as “the first 20 minutes of Saving Private Ryan extended into a two hour plus film.”
+Now, strike that statement from the record.
 This is not to be treated as a Steven Spielberg conquest.
-Yes, the man terrified us into ever going in the water again, made us laugh at the Nazis, cried for the Jews, and brought dinosaurs to life, but Black Hawk Down was directed by the man who proved to us that in space no one can hear you scream, had virtually every male on the planet pounding their chest while yelling, “Maximus,” and almost single-handedly created the visual style not only for a cyberpunk world but in doing so defined how science-fiction films would look for the next 15 years until the Wachowski brothers one-upped him
+Yes, the man terrified us into ever going in the water again, made us laugh at the Nazis, cried for the Jews, and brought dinosaurs to life.
+Black Hawk Down was directed by the man who proved to us that in space no one can hear you scream, had many a male pounding their chest while yelling, “Maximus,” and almost single-handedly created the visual style for a cyberpunk world that defined how science-fiction films would look for the next 15 years.

-in ’99.
 This is Ridley Scott creating one intense war film.
-This is not the first 20 minutes of Saving Private Ryan, this is the first 20 minutes of Gladiator extended only with the Germanic Barbarians sporting AKs and the Romans in this film are led by an ex-heroin addict turned Jedi.
+This is not the first 20 minutes of Saving Private Ryan, this is the first 20 minutes of Gladiator.

-In Gladiator, and then in Hannibal, Scott has been able to successfully place the camera in the middle of the action allowing the viewer to become a participant awash in dirt, dust, and blood.
+In Gladiator, and then in Hannibal, Scott places the camera in the middle of the action pressing the viewer into become a participant awash in dirt, dust, and blood.
 The camerawork transitions between floating as elegantly as a Black Hawk to tumbling in the streets of a red hot Somalian market.
-Bullets sing by you.
-The dull thump of exploding RPGs reverberate inside you.
-War is hell and you just paid $8 to witness it.
-Scott doesn’t disappoint.
+Bullets sing by in stereo.
+The dull thump of exploding RPGs reverberate inside with the pounding bass of a rap concert.
+War is hell and Scott doesn’t disappoint.

 But this is a war film.
 There are good guys and bad guys and sometimes the lines are not always clear on who belongs to what team.
 American policy and American authority is questioned and the only thing that matters is if these troops can make it to the convoy safely or not.
 That and the fact that Somalians are terrible shots.